 It can be hard to know where to start when trying to buy foods with minimal processing.
 By understanding different health terminology, you can be a more conscious consumer.

 We know making healthy food choices is important to you.
-To learn more about nutrition and developing a balanced diet plan, schedule a visit with a St. Joseph and Texas A&M Health Network primary care physician today.
+To learn more about nutrition and developing a balanced diet plan, schedule a visit with a Baylor St. Luke's Medical Group primary care physician today.